FUSEEProjectTeam/Fusee/README.md

 Fusee
 =====

-Fusee aims at becoming a 3D realtime engine with a strong emphasis on content transformation and manipulation.
+Fusee aims at becoming a multiplatform 3D realtime engine with a strong emphasis on content transformation and manipulation.

 Fusee is written mainly in C# and can be programmed in C#.